 Sonos Arc vs Bose Smart Soundbar 900: price

 The Sonos Arc has been on sale for well over a year and usually goes for £899 / $899 / AU$1499.
-It's still held in very high regard, but you might spot the odd discount (here's today's best Sonos Arc deals).
+It's still held in very high regard, but you might spot a discount in today's best Sonos Arc deals.

-Price drops notwithstanding, the Bose Smart Soundbar 900 undercuts its main rival and is the cheaper option here.
+Price drops notwithstanding, the Bose Smart Soundbar 900 undercuts its main rival in the US and Australia.

 *Winner* Bose Smart Soundbar 900